GroupLabs/bridge/src/backend/README.md

 We want to use whatever is available that gets the job done.
 At least for now, no reinventing the wheel.

+To get the API started in a containerized environment, use the following instructions:

+0. Make sure you have the appropriate .env files!

+1. Create an image called `api`:

+i.
+Switch to the backend directory.

+ii.
+Run: `docker build -t api .`

+2. Start the docker-compose:

+i.
+Switch to the deployment directory.

+ii.
+Run: `docker-compose up -d`

+> Note: This will start a few different containers, each are exposed to localhost.
+If you've never used ollama before, you may need to wait while it downloads an llm.
+Not sure if it will even download it by itself.
+The setup node should exit, and the console should indicate that all the processes have completed successfully.
+The Kibana container will look live on Docker Desktop, but it can take a while to get fully set up.
+However, you can start sending requests once the celery process in the api container is ready.
+When idling, the memory usage should be around 1.6GB.
+It should spin up to use all CPU resources under load.
+>
+> To see if it's up send a GET request to http://0.0.0.0:8000/health-check.

+Use the following instructions to run everything locally (non-containerized):

 To get the API started on your computer, do the following:

 1. Ensure your Docker daemon is running.
 On Mac, just start Docker Desktop